Fragile X Syndrome

 - A male with a premutation will pass on the premutation to 100% of his daughters and none of his sons.

-- Females with a full mutation are typically less severely affected than males because their second FMR1 allele is typically normal and, assuming random X-inactivation occurs, produces variable amounts of fragile X mental retardation protein (FMRP).
+- Females with a full mutation are typically less severely affected than males because their second FMR1 allele is typically normal and, assuming random X-inactivation occurs, produces variable amounts of FMRP.

-- Males with mosaicism for the FMR1 full mutation (some cells with the full mutation and other cells with the premutation) are generally less severely affected (average IQ 60) relative to males with the full mutation in all the cells.
+- Males with mosaicism for the FMR1 full mutation (some cells with the full mutation and other cells with the premutation) are generally less severely affected (average intellectual quotient [IQ] of 60) relative to males with the full mutation in all the cells.

 - Patients with larger chromosomal deletions involving FMR1 and other nearby genes typically have a more severe phenotype

-- Prenatal diagnosis by chorionic villus sampling (~10–12 weeks’ gestation) or amniocentesis (~16–20 weeks’ gestation) is possible for at-risk pregnancies.
+- Prenatal diagnosis by chorionic villus sampling (~10 to 12 weeks’ gestation) or amniocentesis (~16 to 20 weeks’ gestation) is possible for at-risk pregnancies.

 - Preimplantation genetic diagnosis in the setting of in vitro fertilization is possible for at-risk couples when a familial FMR1 mutation is known.

-Residual FMRP protein levels directly correlate with the severity of fragile X syndrome manifestations:
+Residual FMRP levels directly correlate with the severity of fragile X syndrome manifestations:

 - Absence of FMRP results in characteristic craniofacial, neurologic, and connective tissue abnormalities.